X-CASH-official/xcash-dpops/README.md

 **Minimum System Requirements:**
 Operating System: Ubuntu 18.04 (or higher)
-CPU: 4 threads
+CPU: 4 threads, with at least 2.0GHZ or more for each thread
 RAM: 8GB
 Hard drive: 50GB (with 18 GB of space needed per year)
 Bandwidth Transfer: 500GB per month
-Bandwidth Speed: 100 Mbps
+Bandwidth Speed: 50 Mbps

 **Recommended System Requirements:**
 Operating System: Ubuntu 18.04 (or higher)
-CPU: 8 threads
+CPU: 8 threads, with at least 2.0GHZ or more for each thread
 RAM: 16GB
 Hard drive: 100GB (with 18 GB of space needed per year)
 Bandwidth Transfer: 2TB per month